ViaGenetics/bwa_samtools_rocksort_picard/Readme.md

 <!-- dx-header -->
-# Alignment - BWA MEM, samtools view, dx-samtools rocksort, and samtools rmdup (DNAnexus Platform App)
+# Alignment - BWA MEM, samtools view, dx-samtools rocksort, and Picard MarkDuplicates (DNAnexus Platform App)

-Aligns short sequence reads to a reference genome with BWA MEM, sorts with DNAnexus samtools rocksort, and dedups BAM files with samtools
+Aligns short sequence reads to a reference genome with BWA MEM, sorts with DNAnexus samtools rocksort, and dedups BAM files with Picard

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see